The future is bright for business resiliency

 Building a software-defined business resiliency framework

-Enterprises require a recovery environment that can keep up with the business technology and meet evolving business demands using automation and orchestration.
+Enterprises require a recovery environment that can keep up with the business technology and meet evolving business demands using automation and DR orchestration.
 But it doesn’t stop there.

 Imagine a resiliency strategy that can predict an outage or provide an alert for an upcoming weather event with precision.
 IBM has begun the journey to integrate Watson’s cognitive and analytics capabilities into solutions for predictive, pre-emptive resilience and risk management.
 The foundation of this integration is the new paradigm: software-defined resiliency.